reframejs/reframe/docs/usage-manual.md

 ~~~

 Static assets (images, fonts, videos, etc.) can be imported as well
-but importing an asset doesn't actually load it,
+but importing an asset doesn't actually load it:
-and instead the URL of the asset is returned.
+Only the URL of the asset is returned.
 It is up to us to use/fetch the URL of the asset.

 ~~~js